BELWARE-GmbH/Documentation-Website-MD/content/en-us/Apps/XRechnung/new and planned/_index.md

 ### New and planned

+#### Version 2.19.0.1 - 17.07.2025
+Corrections:
+- A validation error when the shipment date was not filled has been fixed.

 #### Version 2.19.0.0 - 07.07.2025
 New features:
 - A new tab "Connector 365 XRechnung" allows various BT fields to be documented in sales documents.
 Currently supported: BT-11, BT-12, BT-73, BT74.